COVID-19 isolation requirements

 Source: Premier of Victoria accessed 13th October 2022

-- have a disability with significant or complex health needs
+- Adults 18-64 years who have medical comorbidities or disability with significant or complex health needs

-- a disability with significant or complex health needs
+- Children and adolescents aged 5-17 who have medical comorbidities or disability with significant or complex health needs

 Staff and students are strongly recommended to ensure they keep up-to-date with all recommended and available COVID-19 vaccinations as vaccinations are the best way to protect individuals, families and school communities from the severe effects of COVID-19 and reduce the spread of the virus.